bartoszlenar/Validot/docs/DOCUMENTATION.md

 ## Specification

 - Specification is an expression that uses [fluent api](#fluent-api) to describe all conditions of a valid object.
-- Technically, [specification is a generic delegate](../src/Validot/Specification/Specification.cs) and in most cases you'll see it in form of a lambda function.
+- Technically, [specification is a generic delegate](../src/Validot/Specification/Specification.cs), and in most cases, you'll see it in the form of a lambda function.
-  - If you prefer the approach of wrapping validation logic into a separate class, use [specification holder](#specification-holder).
+  - If you prefer the approach of wrapping validation logic into a separate class, use the [specification holder](#specification-holder).
 - Specification - considered purely as a C# function - is executed by the [validator](#validator) during its construction (directly or through the [factory](#factory)).
-  - However the validation logic (that specification contains in form of predicates) is triggered only when [validator](#validator) calls [Validate](#validate) method.
+  - However the validation logic (that specification contains in the form of predicates) is triggered only when [validator](#validator) calls [Validate](#validate) method.
 - Fluent api consist of commands called in so-called method chain:

 ``` csharp